Something in the introduction for the Cook Lecture of next Friday stood out for me. This is how the Consensus Project is presented (my emphasis):

 In 2013, John Cook lead the Consensus Project, a crowd-sourced effort to complete the most comprehensive analysis of climate research ever made.
 They found that among relevant climate papers, 97% endorsed the consensus that humans were causing global warming.

-Relevant can of course can mean many things, it all depends on what they want to prove with the survey.
+Relevant can of course mean many things, it all depends on what they want to prove with the survey.
 According to their paper (my emphasis):

 We examined a large sample of the scientific literature on global CC, published over a 21 year period, in order to determine the level of scientific consensus that human activity is very likely causing most of the current GW (anthropogenic global warming, or AGW).